Al-Walaja: 'Ain el-Haniya spring

 The 'Ain el-Haniya spring (also spelled Ein Haniya or Hanniya) in the Rephaim Valley, located on village lands, but separated from it by the West Bank barrier, flows from among the ruins of a Roman nymphaeum and boasts a number of archaeological remains.
 It has historically been used as a source of water for people and flocks, for irrigation and for recreation.
 Once restoration and development work was completed in 2018, the site was reopened as part of the Refa'im Valley Park, but only Israelis were allowed access to it.
 A Christian tradition places here the baptism of the royal Ethiopian treasurer by the deacon Philip, known as the Evangelist, and the ruins of a Byzantine church are standing next to the spring.
+The church ruins were excavated by Dmitri Baramki in 1934, and further excavations took place in 2014.

 ʿAin Joweizeh spring

 'Ain Joweizeh is another spring in the immediate vicinity of Al-Walaja.
 During an archaeological survey in 'Ain Joweizeh, an ancient Judahite water system was found, together with a Proto-Aeolic capital.